Visiting students: How to apply

 What is the application process?

-The application process for the Study Abroad and Exchange programmes is done online.
+The application process for the Study Abroad and Exchange programmes is online.

-- You are advised to read How to Select Classes at the University of Glasgow before submitting an application.
+- How to Select Classes at the University of Glasgow

-If you have difficulties logging into either of the above, see Application troubleshooting / FAQs.
+If you have difficulties with the Application form, see Application troubleshooting / FAQs.